Reflective Journal Therapy

 What weaknesses can I work on to eliminate?

 It can be interesting to write the same list out every year and notice how they answers change year to year.

 Special types of Self Reflective Journal

 You set aside part of your reflective journal to record all the good things that happen every day, all the ways that you are blessed, all the random kindnesses of strangers.
 This will build in to a life affirming collection.

 As you write in your journal your unconscious mind is working hard, and you will find that you come up with ideas and insights and new ways of doing things.
 As they occur to you, jot them down in a special section.
 Don't worry about how good they are or if you have the resources to do them.
 Just note them down and go back to your journalling.
 Later on you can revisit the section.
 It will build up into a resource of ideas that might spark other ideas.

 If you are working on some unique project, like changing your job, or getting a house, you can create a separate section that has to do with that project.
-Put down ideas, resources, name and addresses, web sites - anything and everything whenever something occurs to you about it.
+In a special section of your reflective journal, put down ideas, resources, name and addresses, web sites - anything and everything, whenever something occurs to you about it.
 It will build up over time to a useful reference and resource.